msmk-cccu-uk/jp946/README.md

 The user is prompted to enter the number of photos to be captured.

-echo -n "Enter the number of fotos: "; read -n 1 FRAMES echo ""
+echo -n "Enter the number of photos: "; read -n 1 FRAMES echo ""

 The available resolution options, numbered from 1 to 6, are displayed on the screen.